OpenSIPS/opensips-cli/docs/modules/database.md

 ## Configuration

-The parameters from this tool can be either provisioned in the configuration file, either prompted for during runtime.
-If a parameter is specified in the configuration file, you will not be prompted for it!
+The parameters for this tool can be provisioned in two forms:

+*  via a declaration in the configuration file
+*  typed in when prompted at execution

+A specified parameter in the configuration file will omit any user interaction need.

-These are the parameters that can be specified in the config file:
+Following parameters are valid to be defined in the config file:

 * `database_path` - the directory to the OpenSIPS DB scripts, usually the `scripts/` directory in the OpenSIPS source tree, or `/usr/share/opensips/`
-* `database_url` - an URL to the database, containing schema, username, password, host and port.
+* `database_url` - the connection string to the database.
+The URL combines schema, username, password, host and port.
 Example: `mysql://user:password@host`
+* `template_url` - the connection string to the database in template mode.
+The URL will connect to a given database and select a template to execute the given task.
+Only database products supporting a role concept will evaluate this config options (e.g. PostgreSQL).
+Example: `postgres://user:password@host:5432`
-* `database_name` - the name of the database to create, drop, or add modules to
+* `database_name` - the name of the database.
+Modules will be created, dropped, or added to this database_name.
-* `database_modules` - a space-separated list of the modules tables that need to be deployed by the `create` command.
+* `database_modules` - a space-separated list of the module names.
+If processed with `create` command, the corresponding tables will be deployed.
 Defaults are: `acc alias_db auth_db avpops clusterer dialog dialplan dispatcher domain drouting group load_balancer msilo permissions rtpproxy rtpengine speeddial tls_mgm usrloc`
-* `database_force_drop` - indicates whether the `drop` command should drop the database without prompting the user
+* `database_force_drop` - indicates whether the `drop` command will drop the database without user interaction.

 ## Examples

 Consider the following configuration file:

 ```
-[default]
+[mysql]
 database_url=mysql://root@localhost
+database_name=opensips
+database_modules=dialog usrloc

+[postgres]
+database_url=postgres://postgres@localhost:5432
+template_url=postgres://postgres@localhost:5432
 database_name=opensips
 database_modules=dialog usrloc
 ```